This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

-- Give your child's medicine as directed: Call your child's healthcare provider if you think the medicine is not working as expected.
-Tell him if your child is allergic to any medicine.
+- Give your child's medicine as directed.
+Contact your child's healthcare provider if you think the medicine is not working as expected.
+Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.
-Throw away old medicine lists.

-Help your child manage pain:
+Care for your child and help manage his or her pain:

 Help prevent a sickle cell crisis in your child: